dsisco11/SR_Plugin_Loader/README.md

 ## Donate
 If you would like to help support me then you can <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DYGPA5XA4MWC2">Donate</a>!

+# FAQ
+### "An event I need isn't implemented yet!"
+File an issue on this project github page and I'll see what I can do about it.

 ## ScreenShot
 <img src="http://i.imgur.com/oXmJ1oc.jpg" />